Northglenn Arts Staff

-Terra Mueller (she/her) is the Marketing Coordinator where she maintains the website, social media sites and print advertising for Northglenn Arts.
+Terra maintains the website, social media and marketing and advertising for Northglenn Arts.

 Terra started her career with Tyson Foods International and Retail Marketing after finishing her B.S.B.A in International Business at the University of Arkansas.
 After taking some time to raise a family she went on to broaden her experience in event planning, web design and operations in community management.
 She is an organized and creative spirit and is grateful for the opportunity to promote and help connect others to the beauty and wonder of the arts.